rauc/rauc/docs/integration.rst

 In your ``system.conf``, you have to list both the EFI partitions (each containing one kernel) as well as the rootfs partitions.
-Make the first EFI partition a child of the first rootfs partition and the second EFI partition a child of the second rootfs partition to have valid slot groups.
+Make the first rootfs partition a child of the first EFI partition and the second rootfs partition a child of the second EFI partition to have valid slot groups.
-Set the rootfs slot bootnames to those we have defined with the ``--label`` argument in the ``efibootmgr`` call above:
+Set the EFI slot bootnames to those we have defined with the ``--label`` argument in the ``efibootmgr`` call above:

 .. code-block:: cfg